UNIFORMS & GEAR:

 OUR AGREEMENT:

 We operate under an agreement with the U.S. Army that while in uniform, we will conduct ourselves in a military manner, consistent with the practices of the U.S. Army in the WWII time period.
 That includes standard military courtesies (proper address and hand salutes) as well as personal conduct.
 At an event, misconduct will be addressed, corrected, and adhered to where possible.
 Refusal to address a problem may result in dismissal and removal from the event.
+Do not let this deter you though, we will teach you and are happy to help, we have many experienced veterans among the group and we will work together to meet the standards we have set!

 FIELD UNIFORM: